Jim Sasser

 James Ralph Sasser (September 30, 1936 – September 10, 2024) was an American politician, diplomat, and attorney from Tennessee.
 A member of the Democratic Party, he served three terms as a member of the United States Senate from 1977 to 1995, and was Chairman of the United States Senate Committee on the Budget.
-From 1996 to 1999, during the Clinton Administration, he was the United States Ambassador to China.

-To date, Sasser is the most recent Tennessee United States Senator representing the Democratic Party.
+From 1996 to 1999, during the Clinton administration, he was the United States Ambassador to China.
+To date, he is the most recent Democratic U.S. senator from Tennessee.

 Early life and career

 James Ralph Sasser was born in Memphis, Tennessee, on September 30, 1936.
 He attended public schools in Nashville, Tennessee, graduating from Hillsboro High School in 1954.
 He attended the University of Tennessee from 1954 to 1955, where he joined the Lambda chapter of Kappa Sigma fraternity.
 He earned his undergraduate degree from Vanderbilt University in 1958, followed by his law degree from the Vanderbilt University Law School in 1961.
 He was admitted to the Tennessee Bar in 1961 and began practicing law in Nashville.

 From 1957 to 1963, he served in the United States Marine Corps Reserve.

 Sasser was a long time Democratic activist and the manager of Albert Gore Sr.'s unsuccessful 1970 reelection campaign.
 A lawyer by trade, Sasser sought election in his own right and won his party's 1976 nomination for the United States Senate.
 He defeated, among others, Nashville, Tennessee entrepreneur and attorney John Jay Hooker, then still considered to be a serious candidate due to his strong personality, his (intermittent) wealth, and his connections with The Tennesseans controlling Seigenthaler family.
 His son Gray Sasser, also a lawyer, is a past chair of the Tennessee Democratic Party.